Column Element

 Preset Sizes or Custom Width

 Columns can have a preset size as above, but they can also have a custom width.
-Back in Avada 7.0, we introduced Custom Widths for Columns, as well as the ability to set column widths (and more) independently on large, medium and small layouts.
+We introduced Custom Widths for Columns, as well as the ability to set column widths (and more) independently on large, medium and small layouts.
 For more information on how to use this feature with Columns, please read the How To Set The Display Order And Size Of Columns In Responsive Layouts doc.

 You will find Custom Widths under Columns > Design > Width.
 As seen below, you can click on Use Custom Width, which allows you to set a Custom Width using any valid CSS unit.
 A percentage value is the default, but you can also set a pixel value, or any other valid CSS unit.
 This gives ultimate freedom of column sizing.